 In reality, researchers do not have sufficient data to understand why these long-term, wide-spread population declines are occurring.
 Counts like the Breeding Bird Survey indicate there are fewer breeding kestrels, but they cannot determine where the birds are having trouble in their life cycle.
 Are adults not returning after winter to breed?
 Are they dying at high rates during breeding, migration, or over-wintering?
 Are they not breeding as often or failing when they do try to breed?
 And, critically, how are these demographic processes influenced by land use, environmental contaminants, climate trends, and competing or predatory species?

 These questions highlight the need for nest box monitoring data, which offer demographic insights beyond head counts by giving us a glimpse into the kestrel life cycle.
 Although there are many successful nest box programs across North America, they are largely localized and isolated from each other—making it difficult to draw reliable conclusions on a large scale.
-In response, the American Kestrel Partnership coordinates a network of professional and citizen scientists who monitor nest boxes and contribute their data to a single database.
+In response, the American Kestrel Partnership coordinates a network of professional and community scientists who monitor nest boxes and contribute their data to a single database.
 With information collected in a similar manner from across the range, we can start to identify trends we hope leads to greater understanding of what may be causing declines.
 Do you see kestrels where you live?
 Whether your local environment has growing, stable, or declining kestrel populations, we need your observations to advance kestrel demographics and conservation.

 To learn more about kestrel population trends in your state or Bird Conservation Region, please visit our webpage on population declines.